 - They pay PER visitor.

-- Adsense pays per click.
+- Adsense and other common display networks pays per click.

 This means you can literally make money from every visitor who comes to your site with the former.